skrattaren/apf.rst/apf.rst

 + [p.
 29] "'That's what heroes want, isn't it?
 To crush the thrones of the world beneath their sandalled feet, as the poet puts it?'"

-  Every issue of the classic "`Conan the Barbarian`_" comic series from Marvel Comics used to start out with the following quote:
+  Every issue of the classic **Conan the Barbarian** comic series from Marvel Comics used to start out with the following quote:

   "Know, O prince, that between the years when the oceans drank Atlantis